JoeySouzaAO1/Rx-Managment-Backend/DOCS.md

 - [AI Tool Usage](#ai-tool-usage)

 ## Project Overview
-The SureCost Drug Management Service is a Java-based REST API designed for managing drug information.
+The Rx Management Service is a Java-based REST API designed for managing drug information.
 It supports CRUD operations, bulk data processing, and advanced search capabilities while ensuring scalability and efficient data handling.

 ## Project Planning and Brainstorming
-The initial planning phase of the SureCost Drug Management Service utilized collaborative tools to establish a clear project direction and maintain organized documentation.
+The initial planning phase of the Rx Management Service utilized collaborative tools to establish a clear project direction and maintain organized documentation.

 ### Mural Collaboration
 - **To-Do List Creation**: Developed a comprehensive task breakdown using Mural's digital whiteboard